Tilbrook Estate, the Adelaide Hills winery where wine and food is hand made with passion!

 man wine cave!

 Our philosophy is simple: “Hand made by our hands.”
 This means the person behind the counter most of the time is James, the actual winemaker.
-We are true artisan producers – growing the grapes, making the wine and bottling it ourselves.
-One of only a handful of Adelaide Hills’ producers that do everything!
-Our annual production varies between 1000 cases and 1500 cases (due to seasonal variations) so you won’t find our wines in the big chains, but in independent wine merchants, good cafes & restaurants, and of course at our cellar door.
-We pride ourselves on being rustic and offering people an authentic experience!
+We are one of only a few Adelaide Hills wineries that do everything from growing the grapes, making the wine to bottling it ourselves.
+Our annual production varies between 1000 cases and 1500 cases (due to seasonal variations) so you won’t find our wines in the big chains, but in good cafes & restaurants, and of course at our cellar door.
+We pride ourselves on being rustic and offering people an authentic winery cellar door experience, as well as fantastic wood oven pizzas and platters made from Adelaide Hills food either grown or made here.

 James is self taught, drawing inspiration from the classic French wine regions.
-You will find this reflected in the crazy ideas, by Australian standards, used on our Estate vineyard in Lenswood.
+You will find this reflected in the crazy ideas, by Australian standards, used on our Estate vineyard in Lenswood in the centre of the Adelaide Hills.
 Famous for apples, pears, cherries and now wine, Lenswood is one of only two special delimited areas in the high altitude cool climate Adelaide Hills wine region.

 Two minutes drive from the vineyard you’ll find our cellar door and winery in the old Onkaparinga Woollen Mill, in the historic town of Lobethal.
 Onkaparinga was established in 1869, making it one of Australia’s oldest brands.
 It was famous for the quality of its woollen blankets, with many newly weds receiving one as a wedding present.
 Onkaparinga also made the uniforms for the armed services for both world wars.
 You could say it helped win the War!
 (Don’t mention the War).
 The Mill closed in 1993 but is now home to an eclectic group of food and drink producers.